Bio204-class/Bio204-Fall-2016/slides/non-parametric/non-parametric-methods.md

  * can be done as a binomial test or using `signmedian.test` package

+## Example data set, Cricket sexual cannabilism

+* Sage crickets, *Cyphoderris strepitans*, have unusual mating system.
+During mating, male offers his fleshy hind wings to female to eat.
+Females thus get nutrition during mating.
+Question: Are females more likely to mate if they are hungy?

+* Data set (`SagebrushCrickets.csv`) compares time to mating (in hours) between starved and fed crickets

 ## Mann-Whitney U-test (alternative to two-sample t-test)

  * Non-parameteric alternative to two-sample t-test
  * Basic algorithm
    - combine data from both groups rank all data from smallest to largest
-  - Calculate a statistc, U, which summarizes sum of all pairwise comparisons of ranks between the two groups
+   - Calculate a teset statistic, U, which is based on sum of ranks for each group
    - Compare observed U statistic to sampling distribution of U under null hypothesis of no difference in ranks between groups
    - Equivalent to a test called "Wilcoxon rank-sum test"

 R implementation